Oreo Cheesecake

 Oreo Cookie Crust

 - Fold in the chopped Oreo cookies using a rubber spatula or wooden spoon.
+I usually fold in about 2/3 of the chopped Oreos.

-- Pour about ½ - 1 inch (1-2 cm) of boiling water into the roasting pan.
+- Pour about 1/2 – 1 inch (1-2 cm) of boiling water into the roasting pan.

 - Place the roasting pan with the cheesecake inside in the oven and bake for 50-60 minutes, or until the top looks just set except for in the very middle and if you give the pan a gently nudge there's a slight wobble in the middle of the cheesecake.